 Stop 1: Geek Out at Hjorleifshofdi Promontory And Yoda Cave

 You will not have to drive far for your first stop of the day.
 Hjorleifshofdi is only about 17 minutes down the Ring Road, and you can see it looming up from the surrounding flat land long before you arrive.
-This rock formation is about 220 feet heigh, and it is possible to hike to the top.
+This rock formation is about 220 feet high, and it is possible to hike to the top.

-If you are a Star Wars fan or just like cool caves, there is is one here known as the “Yoda Cave” because a hole above the entrance is shaped like the Jedi Master’s head.
+If you are a Star Wars fan or just like cool caves, there is one here known as the “Yoda Cave” because a hole above the entrance is shaped like the Jedi Master’s head.
 Interestingly, the area around the rock was also used for some of the opening scenes for the movie Star Wars: Rogue One.

 Stop 4: Explore Skaftafell National Park